 The five questions we ask about services and what we found We always ask the following five questions of services.
-We asked the following question(s) Are services safe?
+We asked the following question(s).
+Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.
-No action ✓ The practice had systems and processes to provide safe care and treatment.
+No action \checkmark The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 Staff were qualified for their roles and the practice completed essential recruitment checks.
+However not all staff file were complete.
+The provider informed the inspector 24 hours post inspection that this was now being addressed.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
 The practice had suitable arrangements for dealing with medical and other emergencies.
 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.
-No action ~ The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
+No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognized guidance.
+Patients described the treatment they received as fantastic, brilliant and caring.
+The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
+The staff were involved in quality improvement initiatives such as peer review as part of its approach in providing high quality care.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.
-No action ~ We received feedback about the practice from 32 people.
+No action ~ We received feedback about the practice from 72 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, efficient and professional.
-They said that they were given helpful and thorough explanations about their treatment and said their dentist listened to them.
+They told us staff were kind, caring and very supportive when dealing with children.
+They said that they were given helpful, honest explanations about dental treatment, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
-We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect.
-Are services responsive to people's needs?
-The practice's appointment system was efficient and met patients' needs.
-Patients could get an appointment quickly if in pain.
-No action ~ Staff considered patients' different needs.
-This included providing facilities for disabled patients and families with children.
-The practice had access to interpreting and translation services and had arrangements to help patients with hearing loss.